revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 <blockquote>

 Access modifiers allow us to set the scope or accessibility, or visibility of a data member be it a field, constructor, class, or method.
 The four different types of access specifiers
 - Public
 - Protected
 - Private
 - Default

-Private is more protective.
-When the methods or data members declared as private, then we can access them only within the class in which they are declared.
+Private is more protective.When the methods or data members declared as private, then we can access them only within the class in which they are declared.

 </blockquote>
 </details>